Welcome to Class Three

 Supporting your child at home

-The following links will take you various websites which will help to support your child's learning at home.
+The following links will take you to various websites which will help to support your child's learning at home.
 All contain numerous resources for supporting your child in areas of the school curriculum.
 Individual log-in details can be found in the inside cover of your child's reading records.
 For further information about the curriculum please go to the Curriculum section of the school website.